+Figure 4: example of an OA representation

 An annotation body in DASISH can be any correct xml or a text.
 A generic way to present such bodies in "Open Annotation" is to consider a body, which (typically) has attributes and elements, as instances of oa:Composite.
 Any element and any attribute of the body becomes an oa:item of the body.
-If an element has sub-elements, it is an instance of oa:Composite as well, etc. An attribute or an element with now sub-elements has one of the dctypes and one of the dc:formtats, and possibly additional relevant properties, such as `cnt:chars for text values.
+If an element has sub-elements, it is an instance of oa:Composite as well, etc. An attribute or an element with now sub-elements has one of the dc:types and one of the dc:formats, and possibly additional relevant properties, such as cnt:chars for text values.

 DWAN Backend